plunder707/failure-atomic-tool-admission/README.md

 does not decide that maintainers chose the wrong contract.

 Those limits are part of the result, not footnotes to it.

-## Citation

-Use the tagged release as the citation unit.
-GitHub can read [`CITATION.cff`](CITATION.cff) directly.
-After the first public release is archived with Zenodo, the DOI can be added without changing existing tagged release records.

 ## Rights and Attribution